imjackson/dotfiles/readme.md

 # My .files
+Dotfiles designed to work out of the box on OSX and debian based systems with bash terminals.

 ## About
-These dotfiles are designed to work out of the box on both OSX and debian based systems with bash terminals.
+All bash related dotfiles beside `.bash_profile` and `.bashrc` live within `.system`.
+Any dotfiles put into `.system` are automatically sourced, this is `.bash_profile`'s only purpose. `.bashrc` does nothing beside source `.bash_profile`.

 ## Setup
 **Disclaimer**: Running the `setup` script may overwrite existing files/settings on your system.
-It is advisable that this repo be used for reference first.
+It is not advised that you implement any settings that you don't know the purpose of.

 Clone the repository to wherever you store projects.
 ```
 git clone https://github.com/imjackson/dotfiles.git
 ```
 Run the setup script.
-This creates a symbolic link for all contained files between the repo directory and your home folder.
+This creates a symbolic link between the dotfiles directory and your home directory for `.bash_profile`, `.bashrc`, `.vimrc`, `.tmux.conf`, and the `.system` directory.
 ```
 ./setup
 ```

+## Use
 The use of symbolic links allows you to edit the dotfiles without working directly within your home folder.
-The terminal must be restarted after altering a file.
+After altering a dotfile, `~/.bashrc` must be sourced or the terminal must be restarted.

 ## License
 This repository is maintained with the [GNU General Public License